ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

 While RO-Crate is well catered for describing a _Dataset_ as files and relevant metadata that are _contained_ by the RO-Crate in the sense of living within the same root directory, RO-Crates can also reference external resources which are stored or accessed separately, via absolute URIs.
 This is particularly recommended where some resources cannot be co-hosted for practical or legal reasons, or if the RO-Crate itself is primarily web-based.

-It is important to note that the _RO-Crate Metadata Document_ is **not an exhaustive manifest** or inventory, that is, it does not necessarily list or describe all files in the package.
+It is important to note that the _RO-Crate Metadata Document_ is **not necessarily an exhaustive manifest** or inventory, that is, it is not required to list or describe all files in the package.
 Rather it is focused on providing sufficient amount of metadata to understand and use the content, and is designed to be compatible with existing and future approaches that _do_ have full inventories / manifest and integrity checks, e.g. by using checksums, such as [BagIt] and Oxford Common File Layout [OCFL Objects][OCFL Object].

 The intention is that RO-Crates can work well with a variety of archive file formats, e.g. tar, zip, etc., and approaches to capturing file manifests and file fixity, such as [BagIt], [OCFL] and [git] (see also appendix [Combining with other packaging schemes](appendix/implementation-notes#combining-with-other-packaging-schemes)).
 An RO-Crate can also be hosted on the web or mainly refer to web resources, although extra care to ensure persistence and consistency should be taken for archiving such RO-Crates.